libexpat/libexpat.github.io/content/pages/walkthrough2.md

                              &standalone)) {

-After initializing a whole bunch of local variables, we then choose which function to process the declaration with.  `ns` is a parser field that is `XML_TRUE` if we have a non-standard _namespace separator_ defined, a choice made when creating the parser.
+After initializing a whole bunch of local variables, we then choose which function to process the declaration with.  `parser->m_ns` is a parser field that is `XML_TRUE` if we have a non-standard _namespace separator_ defined, a choice made when creating the parser.
 We don't, so `XmlParseXmlDecl()` gets called.
 Surprisingly, given that it starts